sitasp/satish-blog/content/post/wrknoob.md

 ### Final Thoughts

-If you're testing your APIs, especially on localhost, `wrknoob` helps you **benchmark smarter** without sweating over `wrk` flags.
+If you're testing your APIs, especially on localhost, `wrknoob` helps you **benchmark easier** without sweating over `wrk` flags.
 It’s not meant for enterprise-scale simulation, but it’s perfect for developers experimenting with performance.

 Check out the repo [here](https://github.com/sitasp/wrknoob), and feel free to open issues or PRs!